Fast Facts about HIV

 So who is PrEP recommended for?
 The Centers for Disease Control and Prevention (CDC) offers these guidelines on people who should consider taking PrEP:

 While PrEP is recommended for different groups, it has received the most attention in the gay community.
-Gay and bisexual men are disproportionately affected by HIV: in 2013, they accounted for 81% estimated HIV diagnoses among all males aged 13 years and older and 65% of all persons receiving an HIV diagnosis that year.
-Given these alarming statistics, PrEP has been endorsed as an important prevention tool by a number of prominent activists and organizations, including the Human Rights Campaign, the Gay Men’s Health Crisis, AIDS United, and the World Health Organization.
+Gay and bisexual men are disproportionately affected by HIV.
+PrEP has been endorsed as an important prevention tool by a number of prominent activists and organizations, including the Human Rights Campaign, the Gay Men’s Health Crisis, AIDS United, and the World Health Organization.

-But this not to suggest that PrEP replaces condoms.
-Far from it.
-Rather, PrEP offers a new option to those at high risk—another tool in the HIV prevention toolbox that fits alongside condoms, not as a replacement.
+PrEP shouldn’t be considered a replacement for condoms.
+Rather, PrEP offers a new, highly effective prevention option—another tool in the HIV prevention toolbox that fits alongside condoms, not as a replacement.
 After all, while PrEP helps prevent HIV infection, condoms offer protection against a host of other STIs as well.

-Despite the promise offered by PrEP, it is necessarily the right choice for everyone.
-In addition to requiring taking a pill every day consistently, those on PrEP are also advised to see healthcare provider regularly for follow up and get tested for HIV every 3 months.
+Despite the promise offered by PrEP, it isn’t necessarily the right choice for everyone.
+In addition to requiring taking pills or getting an injection consistently, those on PrEP are also advised to see health care provider regularly for follow up and get tested for HIV every three months.
 But for those willing to take on the commitment, PrEP offers the promise of a highly effective way to prevent HIV.

 If you are interested in PrEP, you’ll want to find a provider who is both knowledgable about PrEP and supportive of your decision.
-If you have a regular healthcare provider, you can start there.
-The Centers for Disease Control and Prevention offers a brochure with questions to ask your doctor about PrEP.
-If you don’t have a healthcare provider, you can check our site sayyestoprep.org to search for a provider in your area.
+If you have a regular health care provider, you can start there.
+The PrEP locator below can also help you find a provider in your area.

 The Ready, Set, PrEP program provides access to PrEP medications for free to people who qualify.
 You can apply for the Ready, Set, PrEP program if you: